 It takes time for new luthiers to learn to produce guitars of the consistently high quality required in today's very competitive market.
 While you're refining your guitar making skills you can become active in the field early on by providing your musical community with the setup, maintenance & basic repair services that all guitar players need.
 When you're ready to introduce your own hand-made instruments, your reputation, connections, and customer base will be invaluable; and the design of your instruments will reflect a deeper understanding of what guitar players really need and value.

 WHAT YOU'LL LEARN

 Learn to create the most perfect playability and intonation on any guitar by adjusting neck, frets, strings, nut & saddle expertly.

 Learn to level and buff lacquer and other finishes; clean and replace tuning machines, nuts, saddles, pickups, etc; do a partial or complete fret job, upgrade bridge pins, strap buttons, output jacks, etc; and everything else that needs doing.

 Learn to fill and spot-finish dents and other surface injuries; re-glue loose braces, bridges and pickguards; remove and replace cracked bridges and bridge plates and repair broken pegheads.

 BACK HOME, AFTER CLASS

-It takes practice to really own the skills and techniques you'll learn in Setup, Maintenance & Basic Repair.
+It takes practice to really own the skills and techniques you'll learn in Setup, Fret Work & Basic Repair.
 Fortunately, you needn't practice on other people's guitars.
 The fastest way to hone your skills is to round up some cheap guitars (yard-sale specials) on which you can practice endlessly, experiment freely, and welcome your learning mistakes.
 In class you'll learn each procedure by first analyzing it, breaking it down into its parts, then practicing each part separately before putting it together into a single routine.
 The same approach is a solid model for structuring your own self-directed learning.
 Learning on your own can be very effective when you know how.